-- CID is the only format that can be transmitted to the CMS over an Ethernet network. - You must enter a different port number for each account.
-If you enter the same port number for multiple accounts, the panel will enable one account and disable all others. - No two accounts can have the same IP address or port number. - Outputs activation state will not be sent to CMS.
+- CID is the only format that can be transmitted to the CMS over an Ethernet network. - When the CMS account is configured as FireWorks, you must enter a different port number for each account.
+If you enter the same port number for multiple accounts, the panel will enable one account and disable all others. - Firmware version 4.3 and above: When configuring FireWorks receivers, the primary port number and IP address should not be same as the secondary Port number and IP address for any IP account.
+By default, the port number is 3061 and it must be updated to a unique port number when FireWorks accounts are configured. - Outputs activation state will not be sent to CMS.

-Table 34: CMS network (transmitter) programming options
+Table 36: CMS network (transmitter) programming options